 Coronavirus.
 We’ve all heard about it in the headlines as the dangerous viral pandemic from China.
 Just how concerned about Coronavirus should you be, and what steps can be taken to protect your health?
 Let’s look at the facts so far.

-The Coronavirus, also known as novel Coronavirus, Covid-19, or 2019-nCov, is a new strain of virus belonging to the same family as the common cold, but more dangerous .
+The Coronavirus, also known as novel Coronavirus is a new strain of virus belonging to the same family as the common cold, but more dangerous .

 It was first detected in the Chinese city of Wuhan on the 31st December, 2019.
 The virus is believed to have first contacted humans from a live animal market.
 Coronavirus has since spread throughout China including the capital Beijing.
 Individual cases of Coronavirus have been confirmed outside of China in multiple countries including Japan, Australia, the USA and the United Kingdom.

 At the time of this article there have been over 42,000 reported cases within China, with likely more cases unconfirmed.
 Outside of China there have been nearly 400 reports of the virus, with at least 8 confirmed cases within the UK .

 The risk of infection from the Coronavirus is much higher within China than in any other country.
 Still, as cases have been confirmed in the UK, it’s a good idea to stay informed and take precautions.